tivrfoa/tivrfoa.github.io/_posts/2020-09-27-1995-java-whitepaper.md

 advantage of these idle periods and runs the garbage collector in a low priority thread when no other threads are competing for CPU cycles.

-This is an interesting part, because here he's targeting interactive applications.<br>
-Ok, but this idle period is sometimes non-existent or very rare for many **non-interactive** applications, then I language with a garbage collector would not be the best approach.
+note: This is an interesting part, because here he's targeting interactive applications.<br Ok, but this idle period is sometimes non-existent or very rare for many **non-interactive** applications, then I language with a garbage collector would not be the best approach.

 ### No More Typedefs, Defines, or Preprocessor

->Source code written in Java is *simple*.
+Source code written in Java is *simple*.
 There is no preprocessor, no #define and related capabilities, no typedef, and absent those features, no longer any need for header files.
 Instead of header files, Java language source files provide the definitions of other classes and their methods.

->
->A major problem with C and C++ is the amount of context you need to understand another programmer’s code: you have to read all related header files, all related #defines, and all related typedefs before you can even begin to analyze a program.
+A major problem with C and C++ is the amount of context you need to understand another programmer’s code: you have to read all related header files, all related #defines, and all related typedefs before you can even begin to analyze a program.
 In essence, programming with #defines and typedefs